Business Administration Course Listing

 This is a travel/study course combining preparation on campus, travel and study in the discipline of business.
 Content is variable depending on the program in which the student enrolls and the specific topics to be covered.
 Students must be 18 years of age on or before departure.
 Permission of the instructor is required.

-This course analyzes the principles of communication in the workplace.
-The course introduces students to common formats such as the memo, letter and report.
-In addition, it helps students improve writing skills to gain greater mastery of grammar, mechanics and style.
+This course introduces the principles of communication in the contemporary workplace.
+Standard messaging formats such as the memo, letter, and report and proper grammar, mechanics, and style are presented.
 Students learn techniques for writing informational, persuasive, sales, employment, positive and negative communications.
-Other topics include using the appropriate strategies for internal and external communication situations, audience analysis and communication through technology.
-This includes e-mail, online meetings, social media and presentations.
+Other topics include using the appropriate strategies for internal and external communication situations, audience analysis, and communication through technology such as e-mail, online meetings, social media, and presentations.

 This course provides students with the skills necessary to succeed as an entrepreneur or to implement change within an organization as an intrapreneur.
 The fundamentals of starting and operating a business, developing a business plan, obtaining financing, marketing a product or service and developing an effective accounting system will be covered.
 Students will study cases of business and develop an in-depth business plan.